microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/garbageCollection.md

 marked as a "Tombstone", which triggers certain logging events and/or behavior changes if/when that Tombstoned object is accessed by the application.

+Tombstone is intended for use by early adopters of GC and is documented in more detail [here](./gcEarlyAdoption.md).

 ## GC Configuration

 The default configuration for GC today is: